I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_capabilities.md

 ### -field MaxNumTrafficClasses

 A <b>ULONG</b> value that specifies the maximum number of NDIS QoS traffic classes that the network adapter supports.
-For more information, see <a href="netvista.ndis_qos_traffic_classes">NDIS QoS Traffic Classes</a>.
+For more information, see <a href="https://msdn.microsoft.com/0DE61F97-7173-4D91-90F3-20EAFB810251">NDIS QoS Traffic Classes</a>.

 <div class="alert"><b>Note</b>  In order for the network adapter to support NDIS QoS for DCB, it must support at least three traffic classes.</div>
 <div> </div>